-The StrongPosture® exercise protocols strengthen these three elements of posture by focusing on one element at a time, hence the acronym BAM.
+The StrongPosture short-duration motor control exercise program strengthen these three elements of posture by focusing on one element at a time, hence the acronym BAM.
 Postural alignment can shift over time as changes from habitual activity accumulate, affecting how we balance and move.
 And although initially subtle, the effects of years behind a desk accumulate and may not be fully reversible.
 The goal is to slow (and possibly reverse) the progression of postural breakdown.

 Change begins with awareness.
 The goal of the PostureZone® model is to create an observational benchmark, not a prescriptive target.
 In other words, see how the head, torso and pelvis are aligning over where you are standing…and check back to see if that alignment is unchanged, improved or worse.

-Next: What are we strengthening with StrongPosture® Exercise?
+Next: What are we strengthening with StrongPosture® Motor Control Exercise?